 Homes in rural areas are generally much less expensive than those in cities and the suburbs.
 For the same price as some suburban homes, you can often purchase a great house on several acres of land in a rural environment.
 If you’ve ever been interested in starting a homestead or owning horses, buying a home in the country could be your first step toward realizing those goals.

 Home Ownership is a Competitive Sport.
 How will you win?
 Meet “Peter Purchase” your homebuyer planner.
-Peter lives and works here (in our Commonwealth) not there (a call center in a different time zone).
-If you decide to work with us (and we decide to work with you) you will most likely meet Peter, in […]
+Peter lives and works here (in our Commonwealth) not there (at a call center in a different time zone).
+If you decide to work with us (and we decide to work with you) you will most likely meet Peter, […]

 f you’ve been bidding on homes with no success, you may be searching for a solution that will guarantee you win your next bid.
 One such solution is what’s known as an “escalation clause.”
 While including an escalation clause in your bid could improve your chances of securing your next home, there are pros and cons to using one.
 Here’s what you need to know.

 Purchasing a home is an important stage of life that most of us aspire to.
 But it’s not uncommon for us to live in rental units for a time, especially when we’re still young and just starting our careers.
 Apartment life might be sustainable for a little while.
 But eventually, there comes a time when you realize you’re throwing away money that you could be investing in the equity of a home.

 When it comes to real estate, one of the most common questions people have is, “When is it the right time to buy or sell a home?”
 Often, the right time to buy or sell has less to do with market conditions and more to do with your family’s needs.
 But if you want to get the best deal in your transaction, it pays to keep an eye on the market.